huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 You might have been named as:

-- An heir who has become the â€œpoint person,â€ or
+- An heir who has become the "point person," or
 - The personal representative / executor in the will, or
 - A co-decision maker alongside siblings or other family members.

-On top of that, the house may be full of belongings, and the legal words â€œprobate,â€ â€œestate,â€ or â€œtrustâ€ are now part of your life.
+On top of that, the house may be full of belongings, and the legal words "probate," "estate," or "trust" are now part of your life.

 Cleanout2Closing exists to help with the property side of all this.

-This page is for you personally, not just â€œthe estate.â€
+This page is for you personally, not just "the estate."
 It explains what to do first, what to expect, and how I help you move the house from full and overwhelming to clean, documented, and sold.

 ---